 At the airport, and throughout your trip, you should tip anyone who handles your luggage for you in your presence.
 The rule of thumb is that you tip a minimum of $2-3 per bag, or more if the bag is extra heavy.
 There is a school of thought that sets $5 at the minimum tip amount regardless of the number of bags, so one or two average size bags would be $5, with more bags adding to this total.

-If you’re claiming your bags at the luggage carousel yourself and taking them to a cab, car service, rental car agency, limo service, or Magical Express bus on you own, then you won’t need to tip anyone while you’re in the airport.
+If you’re claiming your bags at the luggage carousel yourself and taking them to a cab, car service, rental car agency, limo service, or paid shuttle service bus on you own, then you won’t need to tip anyone while you’re in the airport.
 If you use a porter to assist you with moving your bags from the luggage carousel to ground transportation, then you tip the porter.
 Again, the porter gets $2-3 per bag.

 You’ll see a sign at the front of the bus telling you that driver will accept tips.
 If you’re just hopping off and on the bus, you shouldn’t feel obligated.
-However, if the driver is helping your store luggage under the bus, go by the $2-3 per bag rule.
-Hand the tip to him or her when you collect your luggage from under the bus at your Disney resort hotel.
+However, if the driver is helping your store luggage under the bus, remember what we said above about tipping anyone who handles your bags.

 I’m taking a shuttle to an off-site hotel.
 Do I tip the driver?